d-tork/violent-delights/README.md

 # Violent Delights

 Inspired by [Data Wrangling Westworld](https://mode.com/blog/data-mining-westworld) by Joel Carron.
-However, that was four years ago and their data is not accessible to me anymore.
-The page with all his visualizations is also a broken link now.

 Carron's original project built a dataset from episode scripts from springfieldspringfield.co.uk (which is now shut down).
 Additionally, the scripts were missing character names, so they needed to re-watch each episode and add the names manually.
-What a task.

 Since this project is more about relationships than an analysis of the dialogue, I won't need to go that far.